Could Argos have dominated fashion in the UK?

 However, it boasts a dedicated, automated click-and-collect area serviced by a pair of small warehouses.
 Using a simple QR or PIN code, customers who place orders online can have their order delivered to a secure mailbox while “[b]ehind the scenes, a robot moves through the warehouses, delivering packages to mailboxes”.

 While Argos famously has a more human approach to order collection and distribution, it’s fundamentally unable to showcase its range like Zara can.
 Innovating with, say, interactive screens to “build” a look before buying the clothes could be a good way to combine technology and brand experience, while also twisting the arms of captive shoppers to buy more products in-store.

 While we hold out hope that these issues are a product of anticipated teething problems, as it stands, Sainsbury’s cautious start with Argos doesn't live up to its full potential for three key reasons:

 - It doesn’t offer its exclusive, market-leading same-day home delivery on clothing, therefore confusing its loyal customers used to its flexibility;

 - There’s a sole focus on Tu, with no immediate intention to give Argos’ fans another diverse range of products they’ve come to expect and rely on; and

 - Long-standing competitors are already innovating, and they’ll always look to beat – or at the very least match – their rivals.

-After 18 months of planning, Argos hasn’t fully taken note of the major reasons people like us love the company.
+After 18 months of planning, Argos didn't fully take note of the major reasons people like us love the company.
 It needs to truly analyse its customers – as Asos and Zara have – and play to its unique strengths.
 Should Argos have kept its powder dry before moving into clothing with an industry-dominating, multi-brand proposition?
 Only time will tell.